paulmassen/grav-plugin-seo/README.md

 You can also generate Schema.org JSON Microdata from the admin.
 ![Article Microdata](https://raw.githubusercontent.com/paulmassen/grav-plugin-seo/master/assets/article_json.png)
-This will generate the following Json-ld between script tags
+This will generate the following JSON-LD between script tags
 ```JSON
 {
     "@context": "http://schema.org",